majoferenc/demo-cicd-automation-app/README.md

     `task argowfl`

+Then the Argo Workflow UI is accessible at https://localhost:2746

 ## Deploying Argo Workflow CI pipeline
 Accessing Argo Workflow depends on your previous configuration.

 If you use port-forward option, access the UI at https://localhost:2746

 If you use NodePort service, access the UI at https://localhost:32009

 You can find and apply workflow config at `.argo/workflow.yaml`